kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

 1. Run the code cell you added, and note you're omitting 'CustomerID' from the dataset, and splitting the data into a training and test dataset.

-1. Add a new code cell to the notebook, enter the following code in it, and run it:
+1. Add a new code cell to the notebook, enter the following  code, and run it to set the experiment:

     ```python
    import mlflow